microsoft/tolerant-php-parser/README.md

 ([< 100 ms UI response time](https://www.computer.org/csdl/proceedings/afips/1968/5072/00/50720267.pdf),
 so each language server operation should be < 50 ms to leave room for all the other stuff going on in parallel.)
- * Simple and maintainable over time - parsers have a tendency to get *really* confusing, really fast, so we should try to avoid this.
+* Simple and maintainable over time - parsers have a tendency to get *really* confusing, really fast, so readability and debug-ability is high priority.
- * Written in PHP - support
+* Written in PHP - make it as easy as possible for the PHP community to contribute

 ## Approach
 This approach borrows heavily from the designs of Roslyn and TypeScript.
 However,